-Interest income represented 73% of the Company's total revenue and other income for the year ended 31 December 2020.
+Interest income from finance lease receivables and loans and advances to customers represented 34% of the Company's total interest income for the year ended 31 December 2021.

 The calculation of interest income relies on the application of complex information technology systems, which process substantial amounts of data requiring frequent updates.